How to Plan a Cruise Vacation With These 9 Essential Steps

 With your budget in mind, it’s time to define what kind of cruise experience you want.
 Consider whether you seek relaxation or adventure and if exploring ports or savoring onboard amenities is your priority.

-Start thinking about what kind of cruise itinerary you’d like – the Caribbean, Mexico, the Mediterranean, or Alaska.
-While you start to narrow down these options, it will be easier to get through the next steps.
+Start thinking about what kind of cruise itinerary you’d like—the Caribbean, Mexico, the Mediterranean, or Alaska.
+As you narrow down these options, proceeding to the next steps will be easier.

 Step Three: Choose a Cruise Line